Digressive/Image-Factory/README.md

 ```

 This will use Hyper-V VMs on the local machine to build wim files from the task sequences W11-21H2 and W10-21H2.
 The wim files will be imported to the deployment share specified.

+## Change Log

+### 2023-04-28: Version 23.04.28

+* Removed specific SMTP config info from config report.
+* Added script update checker - shows if an update is available in the log and console.
+If the internet is not reachable it silently errors out.

+### 2022-06-18: Version 22.06.18

+* Fixed Get-Service check outputting to console.

+### 2022-06-17: Version 22.06.17

+* Fixed an issue with Windows Server 2012 R2 when checking for the Hyper-V service to be installed and running.

+### 2022-06-14: Version 22.06.07

+* Added new feature: log can now be emailed to multiple addresses.
+* Added checks and balances to help with configuration as I'm very aware that the initial configuration can be troublesome.
+Running the utility manually is a lot more friendly and step-by-step now.
+* Added -Help to give usage instructions in the terminal.
+Running the script with no options will also trigger the -help switch.
+* Cleaned user entered paths so that trailing slashes no longer break things or have otherwise unintended results.
+* Added -LogRotate [days] to removed old logs created by the utility.
+* Streamlined config report so non configured options are not shown.
+* Added donation link to the ASCII banner.
+* Cleaned up code, removed unneeded log noise.

+### 2021-12-02: Version 21.12.01

+* Added option to use Oracle Virtual Box instead of Hyper-V.
+* Configured logs path now is created, if it does not exist.
+* Added OS version info.
+* Added an option to specify the Port for SMTP communication.

+### 2021-06-22: Version 21.06.22

+* Added a progression bar display.
+* Changed a variable to prevent conflicts with future PowerShell versions.

+### 2020-02-27: Version 20.02.24 ‘Robot’

+New features:

+* Refactored code.
+* Fully backwards compatible.
+* Added ASCII banner art when run in the console.
+* Added option to disable the ASCII banner art.

+### 2019-09-04 v2.9

+* Added custom subject line for e-mail.

+### 2018-12-17 v2.8

+* The script will now set automatic checkpoints to 'disabled' on the VM's.
+This is to help with VM disk management and clean up.

+### 2017-10-16 v2.7

+* Changed SMTP authentication to require an encrypted password file.
+* Added instructions on how to generate an encrypted password file.

+### 2017-10-09 v2.6

+* Added necessary information to add the script to the PowerShell Gallery.

+### 2017-09-18 v2.5

+* Added a sanity check of the MDT deployment share.
+The script now checks for an existing CustomSettings-backup.ini file.
+If it exists, it reports that the deployment share is not clean.
+* Added extra line breaks when editing the CustomSettings.ini as previously it was adding the required configuration on the last line of the ini file and causing the deployment to fail.
+Many thanks to Twitter user [@thestardawg](https://twitter.com/thestardawg) for reporting this bug.

+### 2017-08-26 v2.4

+* Improved logging so that the log file and console output is now more readable.

+### 2017-07-22 v2.3

+* Improved commenting on the code for documentation purposes.
+* Added authentication and SSL options for e-mail notification.

+### 2017-05-11 v2.2

+* Added command line configuration options so the script itself does not need to be edited.
+* Added code to manage the Virtual Machines without the need for extra configuration options.
+* Removed some unnecessary extra configuration options and variables.

+### 2017-04-25 v2.1

+I've added logging to the script and the ability to email the log on completion.
+I've also added a variable to configure the Virtual Switch that the VM's Network Adaptor should use.
+This was an oversight on the previous version.

+### 2017-04-17 Minor update

+I've added hour and minutes to the WIM file creation name as I have been running multiple images of the same Task Sequence within a day and needed some extra data to prevent the image from over writing the previous one.
+I've also made another script, using this one as a base so I can generate VMs to test the deployment of the captured images after I've manually renamed them in MDT and added to the task sequences.
+The VMs are named after the Task Sequence ID and do not delete after the Task Sequence completes.